 4. A two-person, two-day candidate visit is conducted at the institution.

 5. The Commission reviews the institution’s application, financial statements, candidate team report, and institutional response report, and takes action on candidate status for the institution.
 The Commission may vote to approve candidate status; it may defer a vote if additional information is required by the Commission; or it may vote to deny candidate status.
-(If candidate status is denied the institution must wait at least one year before reapplying for candidacy.)

 Q: While the institution is in candidate status, what changes can be made to the institution and its programs?

 A: During the time that an institution is in candidate status it may make changes to programs that appear on the institution’s COE Approved Program List at the time that candidacy is awarded.
 However, it may not apply for or receive approval for any substantive change.
 Approval for substantive changes may be requested after initial accreditation is achieved.